nextbreakpoint/freeimage4java/README.md

 ## Create artifacts

+We use Apache Maven to compile Java code and package the artifacts.

-  Generate wrapper's code and build libraries before creating artifacts
+  Generate wrapper's code and build libraries before creating artifacts.

 Install Maven version 3.x:

+  apt install maven

   brew install maven

-  apt install maven

 Execute script to create packages:

   sh build-wrapper.sh

 The packages will be created in directory build/target